Octelly/tips.octelly.lol/docs/guides/arch-linux-install.md

 !!! note "Note: You can install these packages later on, but doing it all in one command means, that you can let it install in the background and get a cup of coffee or something in the meantime"

-#### Stuff that you'll always want (all)
+#### Stuff that you'll always want (install all)

-- `base` - a package group containing all the packages you will always want on an Arch Linux system
+- `base` and `base-devel` - package groups containing all the packages you will always want on an Arch Linux system
 - `man-db` and `man-pages` - a manual for all[^3] your installed packages you can always access with `man`
 - `networkmanager` - handles wired and wireless internet for you, including VPNs and other extra stuff

-#### A text editor (at least one)
+#### A text editor (install at least one)

 It is essential that you pick at least one editor that you can use in the terminal.
 Here are my recommendations:

 - `vim` -  if you know Vim, you'll want to use it
 - `neovim` - Vim, but supercharged
 - `nano` - I personally hate Nano, but it is probably the most user friendly terminal text editor out there
+- `micro` - Nano, but supercharged

-#### Kernel flavours (choose one)
+#### Kernel flavours (install one)

 You need to install a kernel as it is the heart of any operating system.
 Linux itself is a kernel and everything around it are applications that make it into a proper operating system.
 Here are some kernel recommendations (I always go with `linux-zen`):

 - `linux` - a regular Linux kernel, I generally avoid this one, but it is the most neutral choice
-- `linux-lts` - a long-term support release of the kernel, meaning you can stay on the same version for a while with only smaller bugfixes being applied
+- `linux-lts` - a long-term support release of the kernel, meaning you can stay on the same version for a while with only smaller bugfixes being applied, most useful for servers
-- `linux-zen` - the best kernel flavour for an everyday system, provides great performance for desktops and laptops
+- `linux-zen` - (arguably) the best kernel flavour for an everyday system, provides great performance for desktops and laptops
 - `linux-hardened` - Linux kernel with extra security patches applied